NiloferMubeen/Project12--Web-Scrapping-and-News-Classification/README.md

  * The Text data was cleaned by removing the punctuations, special characters and stop words.
  * Then TF-IDF, a vectorization technique was applied to convert words into numbers
 ### 3. Clustering
  * After dropping the label column, k-means clustering was applied to the dataset.
-The model was evaluated with Silhoutte score.
 ### 4. Text Classification
 * The data was split into training and testing sets.
 * The Machine learning models like RandomForest Classifier, Linear SVC, Logistic Regression and MultiNomialNB were used to make the classifications.